calebridgwater/calebridgwater/README.md

 ### Hi!
 I am a passionate global public health researcher 👋 and this is where you can find some of the cool projects ive created in my free time.

-🌍 Passionate Global Health Researcher | Advocate for Health Justice As a fervent advocate for global health and equity, I am deeply committed to fostering health justice for all through transnational solidarity, One Health approaches, and progressive health policy.
+🌍  Global Health Researcher | Health Justice Advocate

+As an advocate for global health justice, I am committed to fostering health justice for all through transnational solidarity, One Health approaches, and progressive health policy.
 My journey in global health is driven by a belief in equitable access to diagnostics and healthcare, grounded in a strong scientific and ethical foundation.
+Here is where you can see passion projects that showcase these interests as I upskill my coding.

 - 🔭 I’m currently working on developing my data science portfolio with various passion projects to learn new languages or showcase my abilities.

 - 🌱 I’m currently learning full-stack web development and data science methods in pyhton!